Breastfeeding: Backwash effect

-The backwash effect in breastfeeding refers to the process where an infant's saliva flows back into the mother's breast during nursing.
+The backwash effect in breastfeeding refers to the process in which an infant's saliva flows back into the mother's breast during nursing.
 This backward flow may introduce the baby's saliva into the mammary gland, potentially prompting the mother's body to produce tailored immune responses in her breast milk to meet the infant's specific needs.

 Other health effects

 Breastfeeding may reduce the risk of necrotizing enterocolitis (NEC) in premature babies.

 Breastfeeding or introduction of gluten while breastfeeding does not protect against celiac disease among at-risk children.
 Breast milk of healthy human mothers who eat gluten-containing foods presents high levels of non-degraded gliadin (the main gluten protein).
 Early introduction of traces of gluten in babies to potentially induce tolerance does not reduce the risk of developing celiac disease.
 Delaying the introduction of gluten does not prevent, but is associated with a delayed onset of the disease.

 About 14 to 19 percent of leukemia cases may be prevented by breastfeeding for six months or longer.
 However, breastfeeding is also the primary cause of adult T-cell leukemia/lymphoma, as the HTLV-1 virus is transmitted through breastmilk.

 Breastfeeding is associated with a lower chance of developing diabetes mellitus type 1 in the offspring.
 Breastfed babies also appear to have a lower likelihood of developing diabetes mellitus type 2 later in life.

 Breastfeeding may decrease the risk of cardiovascular disease in later life, as indicated by lower cholesterol and C-reactive protein levels in breastfed adult women.
 Breastfed infants have somewhat lower blood pressure later in life, but it is unclear how much practical benefit this provides.

 A 1998 study suggested that breastfed babies have a better chance of good dental health than formula-fed infants because of the developmental effects of breastfeeding on the oral cavity and airway.
 It was thought that with fewer malocclusions, breastfed children may have a reduced need for orthodontic intervention.
-The report suggested that children with a well rounded, "U-shaped" dental arch, which is found more commonly in breastfed children, may have fewer problems with snoring and sleep apnea in later life.
+The report suggested that children with a well-rounded, "U-shaped" dental arch, which is found more commonly in breastfed children, may have fewer problems with snoring and sleep apnea in later life.
 A 2016 review found that breastfeeding protected against malocclusions.

 Breastfeeding duration has been correlated with child maltreatment outcomes, including neglect and sexual abuse.